GogaNotClown/GogaNotClown/README.md

 I'm currently passionate about web development and love working with HTML/CSS (Sass/Scss), JavaScript (jQuery/AJAX/Vue), and PHP (Laravel).
 Also, I enjoy doing some [designs](https://figma.com/@rofl/) (UX/UI).

-At present, i am working at the company as a software engineer.
-I also enjoy using JetBrains IDEs like WebStorm and PhpStorm.
+At present, I'm working at the company as a software engineer.
+I also enjoy using JetBrains IDEs.

-Previously, i developed Discord Bots using JavaScript and the [discord.js](https://discord.js.org/) library.
+Previously, I developed Discord Bots using JavaScript and the [discord.js](https://discord.js.org/) library.

 Here are some of my public repositories: